Category: Travel Info

 What not to do in Cozumel at night

 This should go without saying, but we’ll say it anyway.
 Don’t buy drugs in Cozumel.
 To Avoid putting yourself and others at risk by saying no to drugs while you’re visiting Cozumel.
-If your curious, check out our crime in cozumel article.

 Don’t Swim On Red